AnyFetch/developers.anyfetch.com/blueprint.md

 # Group Subcompanies
 ## Subcompanies [/subcompanies]
 Subcompanies are companies you own and have created.
-They allow you to compartment datas: no datas stored in a company can be accessed from any other place.
+They allow you to isolate data: no data stored in a subcompany can be accessed from any other place.

 ### Retrieve all subcompanies [GET]
 Retrieve all subcompanies from the current company.